 Figure 1: Excalibur use case.
 The series of each sub-image is stored in a 3D dataset with unlimited dimension corresponding to time.
-Virtual dataset presents the series of full images comprised of sub-images.
+A virtual dataset presents the series of full images comprised of sub-images.

 DLS use case “Dual PCO Edge”